 - Microbial communities.

 We usually work in new or emerging research areas and balance methodological work with biological discoveries.
-Past frontier research projects include the participation in the Human Genome Project (Lander et al., Nature 2001), foundational work on the study protein interaction networks (von Mering et al., Nature 2002) and comparative metagenomics (Tringe et al., Science 2005), and exploration of drug-target interactions using global human “readouts” such as side effects (Campillos et al., Science 2008).
+Past frontier research projects include participation in the Human Genome Project (Lander et al., Nature 2001), foundational work on study of protein interaction networks (von Mering et al., Nature 2002) and comparative metagenomics (Tringe et al., Science 2005), and exploration of drug-target interactions using global human 'readouts' such as side effects (Campillos et al., Science 2008).

 We currently have a number of ocean microbiome projects in the context of the Tara Oceans Consortium, which uses the schooner Tara for expeditions (e.g. Bork et al., Science 2015 and references therein); in soils by global sampling (Bahram et al., Nature 2018) or specifically in the context of a coastline expedition; and in humans (mostly gut), with multiple projects studying cohorts from all over the world.
-We employ metagenomics to uncover the principles of microbial communities in healthy and diseased humans.
-We identified three main “enterotypes” – or gut microbial community compositions – in developed countries (Arumugam et al., Nature 2011), and showed that each human appears to carry individual strains (Schloissnig et al., Nature 2013).
-Towards practical applications, we (i) identified microbial markers for a number of diseases such as obesity (Le Chatelier et al., Nature 2013) and colon cancer (Zeller et al., Mol Sys Biol 2014; Wirbel et al., Nature Med 2019), applicable to diagnostics and (ii) demonstrated the implications of drugs on the gut microbiome (e.g. Forslund et al., Nature 2015; Maier et al., Nature 2018), with impact for treatment and (iii) try to reveal mechanistic aspects of fecal microbiota transplantation (Li et al., Science 2016).
+We employ metagenomics to uncover the principles of microbial communities in humans, in both health and disease.
+We identified three main 'enterotypes' – or gut microbial community compositions – in developed countries (Arumugam et al., Nature 2011), and showed that each human appears to carry individual strains (Schloissnig et al., Nature 2013).
+With a view to practical applications, we (i) identified microbial markers for a number of diseases such as obesity (Le Chatelier et al., Nature 2013) and colon cancer (Zeller et al., Mol Sys Biol 2014; Wirbel et al., Nature Med 2019), applicable to diagnostics and (ii) demonstrated the implications of drugs on the gut microbiome (e.g. Forslund et al., Nature 2015; Maier et al., Nature 2018), with impact for treatment and (iii) tried to reveal mechanistic aspects of faecal microbiota transplantation (Li et al., Science 2016).

-Furthermore, we engage in a number of tool and resource development for various purposes ranging function annotation (SMART, eggnog) to metagenomics profiling (Sunagawa et al., Nature Methods 2013) or gene cataloging (Li et al., Nature Biotech, 2014).
+Furthermore, we are engaged in tool and resource development for various purposes ranging from function annotation (SMART, eggNOG) to metagenomics profiling (Sunagawa et al., Nature Methods 2013) or gene cataloging (Li et al., Nature Biotech, 2014).

 Future projects and goals